aerhianna/tycho/README.md

 ## Compilation and Setup:

 TYCHO uses GNUmake to compile the code, build libraries, and create executables.

-(Note for macOS users: By default macOS does not allow unsigned executables to run as a security measure.
-In order to run Tycho you will need to go to the Security pane of system preferences and choose Allow Apps downloaded from: Anywhere.
-If you do not see this option, enter sudo spctl —master-disable at the command line.)

 1. Set up the makefile for your computer.
 The following command should grab the correct template for your operating system.